 - On the Rewards platform, we will only share your information with Points Providers and Rewards Providers participating in the Rewards programme and, if necessary and applicable, their group companies.
 Your information will only be used for the sole purpose of the management and delivery of the Rewards programme.

 - When you access Young.Scot and the Young Scot Rewards platforms, we will automatically have access to limited personal information about you via cookies.
 This includes your site searches, what pages on our website you have visited, what videos you have watched from our website, your location (from your IP address), your device information (e.g. whether you are on your phone, tablet or computer), and whether you are a new visitor or a returning user.

 Additionally, if you are logged into a Google or YouTube account, we can see limited demographic information such as your age, your gender and your interests.

 The information we have access to is completely anonymous, we would never be able to identify anyone from it.
 We use all this information to look at who is accessing our site, to help us generate content that is more relevant to you.

-- You can read more about the data we collect from you, and what we do with it, in our Privacy and Cookies Policy for Young.Scot and Young Scot Rewards.
-If you have any questions about this, you can get in touch with us via email@example.com and we would be very happy to help.
+- You can read more about the data we collect from you, and what we do with it, in our Privacy and Cookies Policy for Young.Scot and Young Scot Membership.
+If you have any questions about this, you can get in touch with us via firstname.lastname@example.org and we would be very happy to help.